 In fact, I have been holding such a point of view, too.
 Living in the world, I should stand high above all with fame and fortune, obtaining the high regard and support of all.
 Only such a life is complete, valuable and meaningful.
 Therefore, under the control of this point of view, I always take the lead whichever group I go, pursuing to be highly regarded and taking fame and status as the goal of my life.
 Once losing my status and high regard of people, I feel brooding, lash out against Heaven and man alike, and even cannot find the direction and goals of life.

 It was not until I experienced some setbacks recently that I understood a little bit: Everyone created by God has a different mission, and each plays his or her part in their respective place.
 This world needs all kinds of people.
 If everyone is the protagonist, then who plays the other roles?
 Some people play leading roles in life.
 Others play supporting roles.
 Strictly speaking, there is no absolute leading role or supporting role on the stage of life.
 Therefore, even playing a supporting role does not mean inferiority.
 In fact, everyone is unique in God’s eyes, with different functions and missions.
-Just assays, “For is as a man traveling into a far country, who called his own servants, and delivered to them his goods.
+Just as God’s word says, “For the kingdom of heaven is as a man traveling into a far country, who called his own servants, and delivered to them his goods.
 And to one he gave five talents, to another two, and to another one; to every man according to his several ability; and straightway took his journey” (Mat 25:14-15).
 “The functions are not the same.
 There is one body.
 Each does his duty, each in his place and doing his very best, every spark of enthusiasm a flash of light, seeking maturity in life, thus will I be satisfied.”
 God has arranged for everyone to come into this world, bestowing on us different strengths and advantages.
 God demands that we dedicate our portion of energy and fulfill our mission.
-As long as we are able to submit to and arrangements, not blindly admiring or belittling others, viewing ourselves correctly , then we can use our strengths to fulfill our duties in the right place and live a meaningful life.
+As long as we are able to submit to God’s sovereignty and arrangements, not blindly admiring or belittling others, viewing ourselves correctly , then we can use our strengths to fulfill our duties in the right place and live a meaningful life.